ibid/ibid/docs/api/ibid.utils.rst

 .. function:: parse_timestamp(timestamp)

-   Paarse string *timestamp*, convert it to UTC, and strip the timezone.
+   Parse string *timestamp*, convert it to UTC, and strip the timezone.

    Return a naive :class:`datetime.datetime`.